 Following the disruption of last year’s awards ceremony by the global pandemic, La Trobe University is delighted to celebrate its 2020-21 Distinguished Alumni Award winners.

-The 2020 recipients include esteemed Australian evolutionary geneticist, Dr Ary Hoffmann; philanthropist and activist Roberta ‘Bobbie’ Holmes; financial services executive, Marnie Baker; senior leader in Indigenous health and education, Professor Ian Anderson AO; leader of Australia’s first all-female Indigenous fire crew, Charmaine Sellings; and Quill Award-winning journalist, Tom Cowie, who received the Young Achiever Award.
+The 2020-21 recipients include esteemed Australian evolutionary geneticist, Laureate Professor Ary Hoffmann AC; philanthropist and activist Roberta ‘Bobbie’ Holmes; financial services executive, Marnie Baker; senior leader in Indigenous health and education, Professor Ian Anderson AO; leader of Australia’s first all-female Indigenous fire crew, Charmaine Sellings; and Quill Award-winning journalist, Tom Cowie, who received the Young Achiever Award.